 - It is important to call us to book an appointment.
 At your arrival contact us and we will advise you of the appropriate protocol.

-- All annual exams and routine surgeries will be postponed to a later date.
+- All annual exams and routine surgeries are made by appointment.

 - We recommend calling us in advance so we can prepare your products (food, medication) before your arrival at the clinic.

 - All payments will be made over the phone.
 We will take your order to you outside the clinic.

 - We offer a delivery service for food and medication.
 Call us to be advised of the rates.

 - Always keep a distance of 2 meters between you and our team members, even outside the clinic.

 - If you have flu-like symptoms or have recently returned from a trip: please respect the 14-day quarantine and do not bring your animal to the clinic if it can wait.
 If there’s an emergency, ask someone else to bring in your animal and please be sure to inform us of the situation in advance so we can adequately prepare and take the necessary precautions with your animal.